 Pupils cover a number of topics and continue to develop their knowledge and understanding of fundamental processes involved in Biology.
-Starting with Reproduction, pupils explore important concepts including how twins form and how to clone plants.

-Next as part of the 'Breathing and Respiration' topic pupils explore these vital processes physiologically but also in the production of food.
-Finally, we look at habitats and life cycles, including in our very own pond.
+Starting with Plant Reproduction, pupils explore important concepts including a flower dissection.
+Next as part of the 'Breathing and Respiration' topic pupils explore these vital processes physiologically but also in the production of food as fermentation.
+We look at ecosystems including pond dipping in our very own pond or investigating seed dispersal using the high ropes platform.
 The emphasis continues to be focussed on practical work where possible and relating ideas to pupils' own experiences.

-- Plant cloning by vegetative propagation.
+- Lung dissection demo

+- Flower dissections

-- Making food such as yoghurt and bread using micro-organisms.
+- Fermentation of food products such as yoghurt and bread.

-- Hatching butterflies.

-In Year 9 pupils begin their GCSE Biology course by focussing in greater depth on Cells and Classification.
-We continue to engage with practical work wherever possible, developing investigative skills as we discover enzymes and other vital biological molecules.
+In Year 9 pupils begin their AQA GCSE Biology course by focussing in greater depth on Cell Structure, Cell Specialisation, Cell Division and organisation.
+We continue to engage with practical work wherever possible, including several AQA Required Practicals.
+For example, Culturing Microbes, Investigating the effect of pH on Enzyme Activity and Investigating Osmosis.

 Increasing importance is placed on good exam technique in order to thoroughly prepare our pupils for the GCSE exams.
-We then focus on discovering the importance of our diet, what happens when our diet is unbalanced and the workings of the digestive system.
-Finally, we turn to plants and how their nutrition differs vastly from our own.

-- Identifying exhibits in the department's menagerie. - · Determining how much catalase is in different food items by recording the height of foam produced. - Creating a model to demonstrate human digestion.
+- Extracting DNA from kiwi fruits - · Determining how much catalase is in different food items by recording the height of foam produced. - Creating a model to demonstrate human digestion.